 Hybrid work requires better employee listening efforts.
 Your employees’ feedback is crucial for understanding the impact of hybrid work on employees’ wellbeing, motivation, engagement, collaboration, and productivity.

 This is why organizations across the world are implementing regular employee surveys.
-While they used to do only annual employee engagement surveys, some of them are now collecting daily feedback from their workers.
+While they used to do only annual employee engagement surveys, some of them are now collecting frequent pulse feedback from their workers.
+According to Qualtrics Employee Experience Trends research, organizations that regularly collect employee feedback are significantly more likely to improve engagement and retention.

 5. Give guidance